Texts: 1 Kings 3:5-12; Psalm 119:129-136; Romans 8:26-39; Matthew

 God in Community, Holy in One,

-even as we pray, saying
+we pray, saying

 (The Lord's Prayer)